UC Berkeley NAGPRA Advisory Committee

 We acknowledge that the federal Native American Graves Protection and Repatriation Act (NAGPRA) and California NAGPRA (CalNAGPRA) were enacted to recognize Native American and Native Hawaiian rights to ancestral human remains and cultural belongings.
 The repatriation or disposition of all human remains of Native American and Native Hawaiian ancestors and cultural belongings is a fundamental objective and value of the University of California, and the UC Berkeley NAGPRA Advisory Committee is committed to support the campus in accomplishing this as proactively, expeditiously and respectfully as possible.

-Appointed by the Vice Chancellor for Research, the Berkeley campus and NAGPRA Advisory Committee supports the intent of Executive Order N-15-19 of the State of California, and recognizes and commits to implementing the rights of Indigenous Peoples articulated in Article 12 of the UN Declaration on the Rights of Indigenous Peoples (UNDRIP) as follows: “the right to the use and control of their ceremonial objects; and the right to the repatriation of their ancestral human remains.”
+Our NAGPRA Advisory Committee supports the intent of State Executive Order N-15-19 and the UC systemwide NAGPRA Policy.
+We also recognize and commit to implementing the rights of Indigenous Peoples articulated in Article 12 of the UN Declaration on the Rights of Indigenous Peoples (UNDRIP) as follows: “the right to the use and control of their ceremonial objects; and the right to the repatriation of their ancestral human remains.”
 UC Berkeley also commits to providing access to and repatriation of Native American or Native Hawaiian ancestral human remains and their cultural belongings “through fair, transparent and effective mechanisms developed in conjunction with Indigenous Peoples.”